empty-set-dev/sky-modules/features/effect/effect.md

 - Automatic disposal when dependencies are removed

 **Methods:**
-- `addParent(parent: BaseOfEffect): this` - Adds a parent effect
+- `addParent(parent: EffectBase): this` - Adds a parent effect
-- `removeParent(parent: BaseOfEffect): this` - Removes a parent effect
+- `removeParent(parent: EffectBase): this` - Removes a parent effect
 - `addDep(dep: EffectDep): this` - Adds a dependency
 - `removeDep(dep: EffectDep): this` - Removes a dependency
-- `isChildOf(parent: BaseOfEffect): boolean` - Checks parent relationship
+- `isChildOf(parent: EffectBase): boolean` - Checks parent relationship

 ### `EffectTree`